Al-Ahbash: Religious beliefs

-Al-Ahbash beliefs are an interpretation of Islam combining elements of Sunni Islam and Shia Islam with Sufi spiritualism.
-Al-Ahbash follows the Shafi school and Ash'ari theology, their Sufi aspect is derived from the Rifa'i brotherhood.
-The group rejects Islamist figures such as Ibn Taymiyyah, Muhammad ibn Abd al-Wahhab and Sayyid Qutb.
-It advocates Islamic pluralism, and opposition to political activism (its slogan is "the resounding voice of moderation").
-It also promotes its beliefs internationally through a major internet presence and regional offices, notably in the United States.
+Al-Ahbash beliefs are an interpretation of Islam combining elements of Sunni Shia Islam with Sufi spiritualism.
+Al-Ahbash follows the Shafi'i school of fiqh (jurisprudence) and its theological school is Ash'arism, and the Rifaʽi order is the source of their Sufi practices.
+The group rejects Salafi figures such as ibn Taymiyya, Muhammad ibn Abd al-Wahhab and Sayyid Qutb.
+It advocates pluralism, and opposition to political activism; its slogan is "the resounding voice of moderation".
+It also promotes its beliefs internationally through a significant internet presence and regional offices, notably in the United States.

-In Canada and the United States, the Al-Ahbash pray using the South-east direction in contrast to the majority of the Muslims in the region who pray facing the North-east direction in their mosques.
+In Canada and the United States, al-Ahbash followers pray using a southeastern qibla, in contrast to most Muslims in the region, who face the northeast in their mosques.

 Doctrinal aspects

 Syncreticism

-Shaykh Habashi's syncretic teachings draw upon a conflation of different branches of Islamic theology, and thereby elude unambiguous classification.
-In an address to his followers, Shaykh Habashi stated that "[w]e are Ash'aris and Shafi'is.
+Shaykh Habashi's syncretic teachings draw upon different branches of Islamic theology, and thereby elude unambiguous classification.
+In an address to his followers, Habashi stated, "[w]e are Ash'aris and Shafi'is.
 The Ash'ariyya is the basis of our belief, and the Shfi'iyya is our daily code."
-According to Thomas Pierret, Ahbash's ideology "can be termed 'neo-traditionalist', in that it aims to preserve the Islamic heritage of the Ottoman era - which they consider themselves to be the inheritors."
+According to Thomas Pierret, Ahbash's ideology "can be termed 'neo-traditionalist', in that it aims to preserve the Islamic heritage of the Ottoman era, which they consider themselves to be the inheritors."

-Shaykh Habashi in his books and lectures blends elements of Sunni and Shi'a theological doctrines with Sufi spiritualism by supporting the legitimacy of Imam Ali and his descendants while condemning Mu'awiyya, the caliph and governor of Damascus, and his son Yazid as "seditious" thus adopting Shi'ite tradition whereas setting apart from all other Sunni jurists.
-Although not explicitly stated, Sufism plays also an important role in al-Ahbash's doctrine as demonstrated by the practice of several Sufi traditions such as the pilgrimage to holy men's tombs (Ziyarat), mystical dancing sessions, use of musical bands in religious ceremonies and the support of three Sufi Tariqas.
+Shaykh Habashi in his books and lectures blends elements of Sunni and Shi'i theological doctrines with Sufi spiritualism by supporting the legitimacy of Ali and his descendants while condemning Mu'awiyya, the caliph and governor of Damascus, and his son Yazid, as "seditious" thus adopting the Shi'a tradition.
+Although not explicitly stated, Sufism plays also an important role in al-Ahbash's doctrine as demonstrated by the practice of several Sufi traditions such as the ziyarat (pilgrimage), mystical dancing sessions, use of musical bands in religious ceremonies, and the support of three tariqas.
 The contention that it is a primarily Sufi movement, however, has been disputed.